orbbec/OrbbecSDK/doc/tutorial/English/Code_Sample_Description/Sample_Description(C_C++).md

 ## AlignFilterViewer

-Supported devices: G300 series cameras, such as Gemini G335
+Supported devices: Gemini 330 series cameras.

-Function description: Demonstrate using SDK for stream alignment demonstration, display aligned images, and exit the program with ESC_KEY key
+Function description: Demonstrate using SDK for stream alignment demonstration, display aligned images, and exit the program with ESC_KEY key.

->This example is based on the C High Level API for demonstration
+>This example is based on the C High Level API for demonstration.

 Create Pipeline and stream Configuration
 ```c